theipod3339/TAN513Y.github.io/about.md

 permalink: /about/
 ---

-Team Leader for the Arts and Design at Dr Challoner's Grammar School
+Team Leader: "The Arts and Design" at Dr Challoner's Grammar School

 ### More Information

-Living proof that musicians are good programmers...?
+Living proof that musicians are good programmers...

 ### Contact me